ElsevierSoftwareX/SOFTX-D-21-00180/README.md

 # TimeAwareBPMN-js

-A tool that enables the edition and verification of time-aware BPMN models based on temporal constraint networks.
+A tool that enables the editing and verification of time-aware BPMN models based on temporal constraint networks.

 ## About